F5Networks/f5-aws-cloudformation-v2/examples/autoscale/payg/README.md

 - **Bastion**: This template creates a generic example bastion for use when connecting to the management interfaces of BIG-IPs. *(Full stack only)*
 - **Application**: This template creates a generic application for use when demonstrating live traffic through the BIG-IP. *(Full stack only)*
 - **Disaggregation** *(DAG)*: This template creates resources required to get traffic to the BIG-IP, including AWS Security Groups, Public IP Addresses, internal/external Load Balancers, and accompanying resources such as load balancing rules, NAT rules, and probes.
-- **Access**: This template creates an AWS InstanceProfile and IAM Roles.
+- **Access**: This template creates IAM Roles, AWS InstanceProfiles and ssh keys.
 - **BIG-IP**: This template creates the AWS Autoscale Group with F5 BIG-IP Virtual Editions provisioned with Local Traffic Manager (LTM) and Application Security Manager (ASM).
 Traffic flows from the AWS load balancer to the BIG-IP VE instances and then to the application servers.
 The BIG-IP VE(s) are configured in single-NIC mode.
 Auto scaling means that as certain thresholds are reached, the number of BIG-IP VE instances automatically increases or decreases accordingly.
 The BIG-IP module template can be deployed separately from the example template provided here into an "existing" stack.
 - **Function**: This template creates AWS Lambda functions for revoking licenses from BIG-IP instances that were licensed using a BIG-IQ license pool or utility offer *(BIG-IQ only)*, looking up AMI by name, file cleanup, etc.
 - **Telemetry**: This template creates resources to support sending metrics and remote logging (for example, an S3 Bucket or AWS CloudWatch Log Group, Log Stream and Dashboard).